 Gingivitis is a form of gum disease in which the gums begin to swell, which can cause gums to begin bleeding while brushing.
 Gingivitis is less serious than periodontitis, and it should be considered a red flag that there's a possibility that significant oral health concerns may develop if left untreated.

-When gingivitis goes untreated, it can turn into periodontitis, which can cause the gum and jawbone to separate from teeth.
+When gingivitis goes untreated, it can turn into periodontitis, which can cause the gum and jawbone to separate from the teeth.
 Periodontitis is very serious and can lead to severe tooth complications and even tooth loss.

 The main cause of gum disease is a poor oral hygiene routine, which can lead to a buildup of plaque and cause the gums to constantly be under attack by harmful bacteria found inside the plaque.